Treasury Building (Washington, D.C.): Early buildings

-The current building
+Current building

-The East Wing
+East Wing

-When Mills submitted drawings of the destroyed Treasury building along with a report on the need for a more fire-proof building in the future, he also included drawings of what he proposed as a potential new Treasury building.
+When Mills submitted drawings of the destroyed Treasury Building along with a report on the need for a more fire-proof building in the future, he also included drawings of what he proposed as a potential new Treasury building.
 Mills eventually won a design competition and was appointed Architect of Public Buildings by President Andrew Jackson to oversee the design and construction of the Treasury and Patent Office buildings.
-Construction on the new Treasury building began on September 7, 1836.
+Construction on the new Treasury Building began on September 7, 1836.

-Disagreements over the Treasury building came to a head less than two years into the construction of the east wing.
+Disagreements over the Treasury Building came to a head less than two years into the construction of the east wing.
 In January 1838 a proposal was introduced in Congress to demolish the partially constructed building.
-The Committee on Public Buildings directed Capitol building architect Thomas U. Walter to inspect and report on the Treasury building.
+The Committee on Public Buildings directed Capitol building architect Thomas U. Walter to inspect and report on the Treasury Building.
 A report on January 29, 1838, by Walter critical of the building design was rebutted by Mills a few weeks later in February.
-Despite Mills' arguments, a congressional bill was brought to the floor and voted on with the recommendation to demolish the Treasury building and use the stone for a replacement Post Office building.
-The bill was narrowly defeated 94-91 and work on the Treasury building was allowed to continue.
+Despite Mills's arguments, a congressional bill was brought to the floor and voted on with the recommendation to demolish the Treasury Building and use the stone for a replacement Post Office building.
+The bill was narrowly defeated 94-91 and work on the Treasury Building was allowed to continue.

-The Mills wings of the current Treasury building (east and center sections) were finally completed in 1842.
+The Mills wings of the current Treasury Building (east and center sections) were finally completed in 1842.
 The massive, 350' long Greek inspired Ionic colonnade facing 15th street is the most striking feature of Mills design.
 By 1844, the tan sandstone exterior, including the colonnade, was painted white to protect the integrity of the stone (the same stone and painting thereof was used at the "White" House as well).
-While Mills had always envisioned additional wings added to the Treasury building beginning with a south wing extension, in 1851, he was removed from his Treasury position before any design or construction of the south wing had begun.
+While Mills had always envisioned additional wings added to the Treasury Building beginning with a south wing extension, in 1851, he was removed from his Treasury position before any design or construction of the south wing had begun.